tarantool/tarantool/README.md

 Key features of the database:

-* MessagePack data format and MessagePack based client-server protocol.
+* MessagePack data format and MessagePack-based client-server protocol.
 * Two data engines: 100% in-memory with complete WAL-based persistence and an own implementation of LSM-tree, to use with large data sets.
 * Multiple index types: HASH, TREE, RTREE, BITSET.
-* Document oriented JSON path indexes.
+* Document-oriented JSON path indexes.
 * Asynchronous master-master replication.
 * Synchronous quorum-based replication.
 * RAFT-based automatic leader election for the single-leader configuration.
 * Authentication and access control.
-* ANSI SQL, including views, joins, referential and check constraints.
+* ANSI SQL, including views, joins, referential, and check constraints.
 * [Connectors][connectors] for many programming languages.
 * The database is a C extension of the application server and can be turned off.